The Spotlight 2018

 Daniel Pak on drums, Justus on bass, Matt Sablan on guitar and Michael Grant on piano keys for our song Rise.

-The crowd; our family, was so amazing at supporting.
-A photographer for the event, Amber Zbitnoff even caught a few pictures of the incredible participation for this moment.
+The crowd: our family, was so amazing at supporting.
+A photographer for the event, Danielle Elliott even caught a few pictures of the incredible participation for this moment.

 It was so awesome being the DJ for the night.
 I got to compile a list of 70s and 80s Soul and Funk, which was a challenging because I’m not familiar with the genres but it was fun digging through the music and picking my set.
 It made me step out of my comfort zone in terms of what music I’m DJ’ing, but it’s definitely good for my artistry and the diversity of music I have to expose myself to.